syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 {% endhighlight %}
 {% endtabs %}

 When the criteria set for the target range is satisfied, the defined formats (like the one below) are applied in the order of priority.
-For more details on conditional format priority, see [Manage conditional formatting rule precedence](https://support.office.com/en-us/article/Manage-conditional-formatting-rule-precedence-063cde21-516e-45ca-83f5-8e8126076249)
+For more details about conditional format priority, see [Manage conditional formatting rule precedence](https://support.office.com/en-us/article/Manage-conditional-formatting-rule-precedence-063cde21-516e-45ca-83f5-8e8126076249).

 {% tabs %}
 {% highlight c# %}